 Perl in a Nutshell

-Authors: Ellen Siever, Stephen Spainhour & Nathan Patwardhan
+Author: Ellen Siever, Stephen Spainhour & Nathan Patwardhan

 Publisher: O'Reilly and Associates Inc.